11 SEO Tips for Optimizing for Local Search

 Here are SEO 11 tips to make sure you are getting the most out of local business marketing:

-- Claim your spot on Google Places – Set up a Google Places account if you haven’t already, and be sure to spend some time filling out all your information.
-Include photos, coupons, product offerings, or even videos!
+- Claim your Google business listing – Set up a Google My Business account if you haven’t already, and be sure to spend some time filling out all your information.
+Include photos, coupons, product offerings, and even videos!
 In description fields, be sure to insert some of your keywords, but don’t go overboard.
 For a full list of optimizations you can make, head to 13 Google My Business Optimizations for 2020.
 Also set up similar accounts with Bing Local and Yahoo Local.
 Claiming and optimizing your Google Business Profile also allows you to rank higher on Google Maps and the local section of Google Search.